allanim/help.gitbook.com/accounts/are-prices-same-worldwide.md

-Yes, Charges to your account will be made in US Dollars.
+The plan's prices are the same worldwide.
+Charges to your account will be made in US dollars.
 Local prices will change as the exchange rate fluctuates.